Accessible Education FAQs

 If you don’t find your answer, please contact the Office of Accessible Education and Counseling Services.

-What kind of accommodations does Brandman University offer for students with disabilities?
+What type of accommodations does Brandman offer to students with disabilities?

 Does Brandman University offer assessments or testing to diagnose learning disabilities, ADHD, or other disorders?

 The university does not provide assessments.
-Email Dr. Loren O'Connor at email@example.com to request a list of referrals for evaluations.
+Please email [email protected] to request a list of referrals for evaluations.

 If a student had accommodations in high school, will they continue to have the same accommodations and services at Brandman?